OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/paraboloid-tutorial.rst

     print('\n')
     print('Minimum of %f found at (%f, %f)' % (top['p.f_xy'], top['p.x'], top['p.y']))

-Here, we added an ExcComp named 'con' to represent part of our constraint inequality.
+Here, we added an ExecComp named 'con' to represent part of our constraint inequality.
 Our constraint is "x - y > 15", so we have created an ExecComp that will evaluate the expression "x - y" and place that result into the unknown 'con.c'.
 To complete the definition of the constraint, we also